OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 HMACSHA256(base64UrlEncode(header) + "." + base64UrlEncode(payload), secret)
 ```

-Note that the secret is shared between the authentication server and the back end service - the client does not know it.
+Note that the secret is shared between the authentication server and the backend service - the client does not know it.
 This proves that the token was obtained from a legitimate authentication service.
 It also prevents the client from tampering with the claims contained in the token.

 #### Static Analysis